 Your spinal cord and nerves travel through the spinal canal carrying messages between your brain and muscles.
 The intervertebral discs between your vertebrae are flexible, flat and round discs and are about a half-inch thick.
 They act as shock absorbers when you walk or run and allow motion between the vertebrae.

 The natural curves of the spine allow us to stand upright and the curves should balance each other.
 The cervical and lumbar spine is balanced in lordosis (excessive inward curvature of the spine).
 The thoracic spine is balanced in kyphosis.
 Together, the curves balance each other into an “S” shape.
 If there is too much kyphosis, or alternately, not enough lordosis, our posture is pitched forward, with abnormal appearance, abnormal body posture and mechanics resulting in increased work needed to stand upright.
-The following list is only the most common types:

 Types of kyphosis